 Students interested in returning to UK following an academic suspension must first apply to be reinstated to the University by following this procedure:

-Remain out of the University for at least a semester and a summer session, (one semester for a student suspended at the end of a summer session).
+a) Remain out of the University for at least a semester and a summer session (one semester for a student suspended at the end of a summer session).

-Attend a reinstatement conference appointment.
-At this conference expect to present evidence of readiness to perform at a satisfactory academic level (i.e. interview, personal statement, transcripts, any other appropriate documentation).
-Reinstatement approval or denial is determined at the conclusion of this step.
+c) Attend a reinstatement conference appointment.
+Expect to present evidence of readiness to perform at a satisfactory academic level through an interview, personal statement, transcripts, and other relevant documentation.

-If approved for reinstatement, submit a completed Admissions application to UK.
-Contact UK Admissions for admission deadlines at (859) 257-2000 or Admissions web site.
+d) If approved for reinstatement, submit a completed Admissions application to UK.
+Contact UK Admissions for admission deadlines at (859) 257-2000 or http://www.uky.edu/Admission/.